Ben-D-Anderson/InstantReplay/README.md

 A player can also parse a specified date-time into a timestamp by adding the formatted date-time as an additional argument to the command.
-This makes the command `/replay timestamp [datetime]` where `[datetime]` is the date and time to parse into a timestamp in the format specified in the configuration file as `timestamp-converter-format`.
+This makes the command `/replay timestamp [datetime]` where `[datetime]` is the date and time to parse into a timestamp in the format specified in the configuration file as the `timestamp-converter-format` setting.

-The default value of `timestamp-converter-format` in the configuration file is `yyyy/MM/dd-HH:mm:ss`.
-The date is in the format [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (`year-month-day`) and the time is in a conventional `hour:minute:second` format, date and time are seperated by a hyphen.
+The default value of the `timestamp-converter-format` setting in the configuration file is `yyyy-MM-dd/HH:mm:ss`.
+The date and time are in the format [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (`year-month-day`), and seperated by a forward-slash.
 An example of using the default format would be `/replay timestamp 2021/10/23-18:54:00`.

 #### Parsing timestamps with timezones